tinode/chat/API.md

       // The following fields are present only when querying 'me' topic and the
       // topic described is a P2P topic

-      with: "usr2il9suCbuko", // string, if this is a P2P topic, peer's ID, optional
       public: { ... }, // application-defined user's 'public' object, present for
                       // P2P topics only
       seen: { // object, if this is a P2P topic, info on when the peer was last